mehulagg/gitlab/doc/administration/reference_architectures/index.md

 - Increase availability.

-For more details on how to configure a traffic load balancer with GitLab, you can refer to any of our [available reference architectures](#available-reference-architectures) with more than 1000 users.
+For more details on how to configure a traffic load balancer with GitLab, you can refer to any of the [available reference architectures](#available-reference-architectures) with more than 1,000 users.

 ### Zero downtime updates **(STARTER ONLY)**